eclipse-sumo/sumo/docs/web/docs/Downloads.md

 Every push to our main branch also triggers a build for Windows, Linux and macOS.
-The results can be found by clicking on the [relevant commit here](https://github.com/eclipse/sumo/actions) and downloading the appropriate file for your platform.
+The results can be found by clicking on the [relevant commit here](https://github.com/eclipse/sumo/actions) and downloading the appropriate file for your platform (you may need to sign in to GitHub).

-### Nightly Snapshots
+## Nightly Snapshots

 <div><span class="badge badge-pill badge-dark"><?php getNightlyFreshness("sumo-win64-git.zip");?></span></div>